ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetSubscriptionElement**

 Each event occurs within a semantic neighbourhood of some sc-element.
-This sc-element is called sc-event subsctiption sc-element.
+This sc-element is called sc-event subscription sc-element.
 In other words, it is an element that is permanently listening for the occurrence of certain sc-events within its neighbourhood.
 To get it, use this method.

 ```cpp
 ...